symbiote/silverstripe-queuedjobs/docs/en/08_troubleshooting.md

 #### Cluster breaking configuration

-This configuration is recommended for dealing with clusters of broken jobs.
+This configuration is recommended for dealing with clusters of stuck jobs.
 A fixed retry delay typically doesn't help as all jobs will likely be retried in roughly the same time which will repeat the situation that caused the initial cluster to form.
 This scenario is best handled by introducing random delay which spreads the jobs and thus eliminates the cluster.
 It's recommended to refine this configuration in case you have multiple types of jobs that have significantly different priority.